gcmurphy/metasploit_ex/README.md

 # Metasploit

-A Elixir API to access the Metasploit framework.
+A Elixir access the Metasploit framework.
 Allows a Metsploit session to be controlled via Elixir over the msgprc protocol.

 ## Usage